 “I really must go.
 Mr. Churchill will be roaming the halls.”

 I blinked and she was gone.

-An open box sat next to my clutch, a string of pearls nestled in the burgundy velvet glowed in the candlelight.
+An open box sat next to my clutch.
+A string of pearls nestled in the burgundy velvet glowed in the candlelight.
 I jumped, upsetting the wine glass.
-I gathered my things in a state of shock and speed dialed Sophie. asI entered the main restaurant.
+I gathered my things in a state of shock and speed-dialed Sophie.
 “I never told you about the pearls.”

 “What pearls?
 What are you talking about?
-Janie and I have been here for the past hour and we’re getting hammered waiting.
-Maxine’s?
-Just the three of us?
-Did you forget, birthday girl?”
+Janie and I have been here for the past hour and we’re getting hammered waiting for you.
+Maxine’s, remember, birthday girl?
+Just the three of us?”

 I turned and looked back.
 The doorway to the private room was now a solid wall with familiar artwork.
 Either Sophie had superpowers or I did, because I held one of Eleanor’s gloves and the velvet box.
 Accept what cannot be explained.

 “Are you coming?”
+Sophie asked.

 I smiled.
-“You can play cards on my coattails...”
+“You can play cards on my coattails.”

-“Hunh?”
+“Huh?”

 “Never mind.
 Private joke.”
 I fingered the warm pearls on my neck.
 “Thanks, Dad.”